Lakshmi-reddy9/A-Suicide-Article/README.md

         - I will use Histagram to display my results.

      ![Histagram](https://github.com/Lakshmi-reddy9/A-Suicide-Article/blob/master/images/total_suicide_by_gender.png)

+    - Summary : The graph says that Male suicides are far more when compared to female suicides, according to Forbes "The increase was four times higher in men than in women, which the researchers suggested was because men feel greater pressure and shame when faced with financial failure, and are also less likely to seek psychiatric care."

 - Vinay Linginedi
     - Mapper input: One line of data that mapper will read:
         - 1 Albania	1995	male	55-74 years	9	178000	5.06	Albania1995	0.619	2,424,499,009	835	Silent